Catherine Cannuli: International career

 Cannuli made her debut for the Matildas on 12 May 2011 in a 3–0 friendly win against New Zealand at Bluetongue Stadium, Gosford.
 Cannuli then scored her first goal on 15 May 2011 in another friendly against New Zealand in a 2–1 win at Bluetongue Stadium, Gosford.

 Coaching career

 Beginning in 2016 Cannuli she started working as a technical director overseeing women's football with the Southern Districts Soccer Football Association (SDSFA).
-She is also a playing coach of the association's team, SD Raiders, in the New South Wales State League Women's competition.
+She has also coached with the association's team, SD Raiders, in the New South Wales State League Women's competition as well as being appointed as the technical director of the Women's program from 2019 onward.
 She led the Raiders to the State League Women's championship in 2016.

 In October 2017, after leading SD Raiders to back-to-back Grand Final victories, Cannuli joined Western Sydney Wanderers as an assistant coach under Richard Byrne.

-In June 2021, Dean Heffernan stepped down from his coaching role and Cannuli was promoted to be head coach of the team.
+In June 2021, Dean Heffernan stepped down from his coaching role and Cannuli was promoted to be head coach of the team for the 2021/22 season.
+Kat Smith then took over from Cannuli for 2022/23.